PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 **Volume unit**

-The _Volume unit_ provides a text field for the user to change default volume unit on shop.
-The user can type any local unit for volume such as L for liter, gal for galon or unit in their own local country/language.
+The _Volume unit_ provides a text field for the user to change the default volume unit for the shop.
+The user can type any local unit for volume such as 'L' for liter, 'gal' for gallon, or unit in their own local country/language.

 **Dimension unit**